-You can totally ship a mockup if your current goal is to test the user experience.
+You can totally ship a set of your ux design deliverables if your current goal is to test the user experience.
 Your product doesn't have to be developed yet, it doesn't have to be "real", but it does need to be pleasant enough that the user can evaluate all aspects of the design with ease.
 A little friction will indicate poor UX, but a fundamentally broken application won't allow for constructive feedback that can be used to drive the next iteration.
 All you'll end up with is a really upset user.

 Where Can I Ship My Product?

 If your business already has users or customers, then you have a test audience for beta testing.
 You can segment a subset of that audience, or you can choose to sail your ships to anyone you know.
 It's up to you.
 If you don't have an audience for your product, which is common for startups, don't worry, there are options.
 Product Hunt is one of those options, but there are other, more maturer websites like Betalist that have been around longer.